Zeying-Gong/aiaa4220_hw3/README.md

 ### Dataset Preparation

 **⚠️ Important:** You must obtain API credentials and habitat-sim environment for dataset download.
-Contact the instructors if you need assistance.
+You can download our prepared dataset (only contains the minimal scenes to get you started.
+Check point 5.)

 1. **Download Scene Datasets**